 The first thing to understand about managed IT pricing is there are 2-3 common managed services pricing models that you’re likely to see, depending on the provider.
 Although they are fairly straightforward, defining and exploring these models can help you to understand the baseline pricing model your business would need.

-Typically, the charge is a flat fee per month price, whether per-user per month or per-device per month.
+Typically, the charge for managed services is a flat fee, per month price, whether per-user per month or per-device per month.

 How the IT Services Provided Affect Managed IT Services Pricing